madprops/gifmaker/README.md

 It can also be `lightfont` and `darkfont`.

-This picks a contrast based on the current font color.
+These pick contrasts based on the current font color.

-For example if the font color is red, the contrast would be redish.
+For example if the font color is light red, the contrast would be dark redish.

 `lightfont2` and `darkfont2` do the same but on each frame.